Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 In previous years JEE Mains B.E./B. Tech Carried 360 marks, while the B.Arch/ B.Planning carried 390 marks.

-The breakup of the total marks of jee main exams is given below
+The breakup of the total marks of JEE Main exams is given below

 JEE Main B.E/B. Tech Paper